Seasons in the Abyss: Release and reception

 The album peaked at number 40 on the Billboard 200 and number 18 on the UK Albums Chart.
 Seasons in the Abyss was certified gold in both the United States and Canada.
 The title track and "War Ensemble" earned Slayer its heaviest airplay on MTV to date.
 In an October 2007 interview, Evile frontman Matt Drake described Seasons in the Abyss as "the perfect mix" between the two styles ("speed" and "slow material") showcased on Reign in Blood and South of Heaven respectively.
 Children of Bodom bassist Henkka T. Blacksmith hailed Seasons in the Abyss as "the best metal album ever".
 The crossover thrash supergroup S.O.D. released a single named "Seasoning the Obese" in tribute to the album.

 In 2016, Loudwire ranked Seasons in the Abyss #2 among Slayer's eleven studio albums.
 At the 1991 Foundations Forum, the music video for the title track won a Concrete Foundations Award for Best Video, tying with Jane's Addiction's "Been Caught Stealing."

+In 2021, Metal Injection included the album on their list of Metal Albums Arguably Better Than Their Respective Band’s Most Acclaimed, writing "Reign in Blood may be what most fans consider the defining moment in the career of this legendary outfit, but Seasons in the Abyss was the album that proved the group could seamlessly meld together their trademark high-speed fretwork with a newfound appreciation for mid-tempo grooves.
+The results?
+Arguably their most cohesive record to date."